 Hester Mae leaves to cherish her memories her children; James Tyrone Gatling (Stephanie) of Norfolk, Virginia, Vincent Lamont Gatling of Bronx, New York, Monalisa Maletha Dillard (Valencio) of Virginia Beach, VA, Jifferis William Tyler and Charles Leroy Gatling of Brooklyn, New York, Jeremy Jerod Gatling (Tamara) of Virginia Beach, VA, Barbara Chance (Gary) of Jamaica Queens, New York, Mary Griffin of Chesapeake, VA, Evonne Hart of Chesapeake, VA, Brenda Kornegay and William Gatling, Jr. of Portsmouth, VA, Theresa Nicholes (Elmer) and Barry Gatling, Sr. of Chesapeake, VA, Debra Hazel (Gilbert) of Long Island, New York, Julius Bernard and Vanessa Williams of Chesapeake, VA, Malcolm Gatling (Jeanetta) of Suffolk, VA, Charlie Mitchell of Long Island, NY, and an adopted son, Ray White of Norfolk, VA, two sisters, Lucille Sheppard (Calvin), of Durham, NC, Jacqueline Caton of Richmond, VA, and one brother, Harrell Westmoreland (Sandra) of Suffolk, VA, one uncle, Willie Wilson (Mildred) of Portsmouth, VA; forty-nine grandchildren, eighty-three great grandchildren, and nine great-great grandchildren.
 She was also blessed with many loving and caring friends and neighbors.

-To send flowers to Hester's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hester Tyler, please visit our floral store.